 </airportData>

-If airport was specified as the Root element, the Flatten checkbox is checked, and a Flattening Exemption of codes was specified, the above sample XML would be treated as illustrated below.
-Notice that the codes element has not been broken up by flattening.
-IATA and ICAO are maintained as sub-elements.
+If airport is specified in the Root element parameter, the Flatten parameter is checked, and the Flattening exemptions parameter value of codes is specified, the sample XML above will be treated as illustrated below.
+Notice that the codes element is not broken up by flattening and IATA and ICAO are maintained as subelements.

 <airport>